 Step 6 – De-waxing and firing

 Once the refractory material mould has fully dried and cured, they are turned upside down and placed in an oven or special purpose de-waxing autoclave, where the wax can melt and run out (figure 7), and any subsequent residue vaporized.
-(These simulation shows how specialised de-waxing machines work video 1 or video 2)
+(These simulations show how specialised de-waxing machines work video 1 or video 2)

 The removal of pattern wax from the mould is an important stage in the investment casting process and when performed incorrectly will reduce the batch yield.
 De-waxing is also one of the main reasons for shell cracking.
 Shell cracking is the single most common investing casting defect.